Drive sales on autopilot with ecommerce-focused features

 Omnisend is a complete email marketing solution tailored for ecommerce businesses.
 It offers multiple tools that can help you improve your email open rates, such as email list cleaning, automation, email warm-up, and audience segmentation.

-• Easy-to-use drag-and-drop Email Builder: Well-designed emails can improve open rates.
+- Easy-to-use drag-and-drop Email Builder: Well-designed emails can improve open rates.
 Omnisend’s Email Builder makes email campaign creation seamless using optimized templates and auto-branding your emails based on your website.

-• Targeted campaigns: Build and run personalized email campaigns on auto-pilot to ensure timely and relevant communication reaches the right people at the perfect time.
+- Targeted campaigns: Build and run personalized email campaigns on auto-pilot to ensure timely and relevant communication reaches the right people at the perfect time.
 For example, you could send cart abandonment emails within 90 minutes of the user’s abandonment session.

-• Precise segmentation: Omnisend analyzes your customers’ profile data to set up dynamic segments based on their engagement levels, purchase history, transactional events, and so on.
+- Precise segmentation: Omnisend analyzes your customers’ profile data to set up dynamic segments based on their engagement levels, purchase history, transactional events, and so on.
 Doing so is key to delivering emails that each user group can resonate with and want to open and click through.

-• Split test emails: What’s the best email combination to fetch the highest open rate?
+- Split test emails: What’s the best email combination to fetch the highest open rate?
 A/B testing is the only way to know.
 Omnisend lets you split-test multiple email marketing campaigns to find the best-performing one.
 For example, testing various subject lines, CTAs, content lengths, timings, and frequency.

-• Powerful analytics: Omnisend’s analytical tools help you keep track of email open rates and other key email deliverability metrics.
+- Powerful analytics: Omnisend’s analytical tools help you keep track of email open rates and other key email deliverability metrics.
 Access detailed campaign performance reports for a bird’s-eye-view of email metrics and use them to make smarter improvements to upcoming email marketing efforts.

 The bigger picture: Beyond email open rates

-So does this mean you can overlook email open rates?
+Does this mean you can overlook email open rates?
 The short answer is no!

 Opening an email is the very first subscriber action, followed by email click-through and conversion.
-So it’s safe to say the open rate is the primary building block of measuring and optimizing email marketing success.
+So, it’s safe to say the open rate is the primary building block of measuring and optimizing email marketing success.

 Conclusion

 A good email open rate alone may not always indicate the true success of your email marketing efforts.
-However, viewing open rate as a basic component of a larger email marketing strategy is ideal.
+However, viewing open rate as a basic component of a larger email marketing strategy is important.

 Understand what factors influence email open rates so you can start working on improving other critical email marketing metrics.